amrij/zonnepanelen/README.md

   ![Alt text](docs/zonnepanelen-electra_Mobiel.jpg?raw=true "Mobile portrait")

 ## SQL issues
-The websites will check the SQL settings and connectivity and will report the error returned in case of issues connecting to the SolarEdge database:
+The websites will check the SQL settings and connectivity at startup, and will report the error returned in case of issues connecting to the SolarEdge database.
+For example:

 ![Alt text](docs/sql-error.png?raw=true "Mobile portrait")